openstack/ironic-inspector/doc/source/admin/dnsmasq-pxe-filter.rst

 .. note::

-  These commands are executed through the rootwrap_ facility, so overriding may require a filter file to be created in the ``rootwrap.d`` directory.
+  These commands are executed through the :oslo.rootwrap-doc:`rootwrap <>` facility, so overriding may require a filter file to be created in the ``rootwrap.d`` directory.
 A sample configuration to use with the **systemctl** facility might be:

   .. code-block:: console